 Prompt people to enquire about your product or service.
 Not everyone will purchase straight away as they have questions.
 Include Facebook Messenger as an easy way for people to get in touch from your web page.

-5. Decide which audiences you will target
+5. Decide which audiences you will target – target warm audiences first

 It’s best to target warm audiences first eg. Your followers or website visitors as you have a better chance of converting them.
 If you have the Facebook Pixel already installed on your website be aware that you can target people who visited specific web pages or stayed on your website more than others.
 Also consider creating lookalike audiences of your web visitors which allows you to target the top 1% of people in the country who are most similar to them.